hashgraph/hedera-cli/README.md

 > **Note:** You can set a custom absolute path for your `.env` file by using the `--path` flag.
 For example, `node dist/hedera-cli.js setup init --path /Users/myUser/projects/cli/.env`.
 More information can be found in the [setup command](#setup-commands) section below.

+The `setup init` command will also create the different operator accounts in your address book (`dist/state/state.json` file) so you can use them in your commands.

 **4. Verify Installation:**

 You can verify the installation by listing all accounts in your address book.
 If you haven't added any accounts yet, you should see the following output: